 Some of our students have been given permission by their parents to leave the school and go for lunch at local food establishments.
 Parents will be notified immediately if students are late returning for lunch or if there have been any problems reported to the school by the restaurant.
-In consultation with parents these privileges can be suspended or removed.
+These privileges can be suspended and/or removed.